Bouvet-deler/meta-framework-workshop/readme.md

   - Or programmatically using the useRouter hook in a client component or redirect in a server component

     - More can be found here: [Routing: Linking and Navigating | Next.js](https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating)
+  - There exists a number of file conventions in Next.js that serve different purpose: (you can find more information about a specific file in the Next.js documentation)

+    ```
+    1. page.js / page.tsx: This file defines the unique UI of a route .
+    2. layout.js / layout.tsx: This file defines UI that is shared between multiple pages .
+    3. loading.js / loading.tsx: This file creates a loading UI that is shown while page content is loading .
+    4. error.js / error.tsx: This file defines an error UI boundary for a route segment .
+    5. not-found.js / not-found.tsx: This file creates a UI to show when the notFound function is thrown within a route segment or when a URL is not matched by any route .
+    6. route.js / route.ts: This file is used to create API endpoints and is the equivalent of API Routes in the pages directory .
+    7. template.js / template.tsx: Similar to layout, but creates a new instance for each of their children on navigation .
+    8. default.js / default.tsx: This file defines fallback UI for Parallel Routes .

+    These files are part of what Next.js calls "Special Files" in the App Router.
+They have reserved names and specific purposes within the routing system.

+    Additionally, there are other conventions:

+    9. global-error.js / global-error.tsx: This provides a global error UI at the root of your application .
+    10. middleware.ts: This file allows you to run code before a request is completed .
+    11. _components, _lib, _styles, etc.: Folders starting with an underscore are private folders, used to colocate files with routes without affecting routing .
+    ```

 ---